 - reduced ability to feel physical pain

-An attachment disorder that develops in childhood may affect relationships in adulthood, and more research into this area is necessary.
+An attachment disorder that develops in childhood may affect relationships in adulthood.

 A person with an attachment disorder may have difficulty trusting others or feeling safe and secure in a relationship.
 As a result, they may have difficulty forming and maintaining friendships and romantic partnerships.